angietd94/confluent-webinar-connect-private-networking/Part2-connectors-demo.md

 # Part 2: Demo with Confluent Connectors

-Here the idea is to take advantage of Confluent fully managed connectors, Debezium V2 Source and S3 Sink, using Private link.
+In this setup, we'll utilize Confluent's fully managed connectors, specifically Debezium V2 Source and S3 Sink, leveraging AWS PrivateLink for enhanced security.

-This is the setup we will mount:
+## Understanding the Setup

+Here's the schematic overview:
 ![Screenshot](https://github.com/angietd94/confluent-webinar-connect-private-networking/blob/c929dee23ac648d93b1887e816ee599eae4d041d/images/demo-schema.png)

-_From this picture you would see S3 all alone in a corner.
-I dediced to picture it this way as S3 as a PaaS service, fully managed by AWS, lives outside of any custom VPC.
-For security reasons you should make it accessible only from your VPC with VPC Endpoints if the content you are going to store on S3 musn't be available from the public Internet, so this is what we are trying here._ _More info at https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html._
+_In this diagram, S3 is shown separately because it's a fully managed service by AWS, residing outside any custom Virtual Private Cloud (VPC).
+For security reasons, we'll restrict access to S3 only from our VPC using VPC endpoints if the data shouldn't be accessible from the public internet.
+You can learn more about this setup here._ _More info at https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html._

 ______